ngrok/ngrok-docs/docs/using-ngrok-with/docker.md

 # Using ngrok with Docker Compose
 ------------

 If you're more comfortable using Docker Compose, you can use the following as a starting point.
-Copy the contents below into a new file named `docker-compose.yaml`, then you can  and run `docker compose up` in the directory.
+Copy the contents below into a new file named `docker-compose.yaml`, then run `docker compose up` in that directory.
 This Docker compose file assumes that you have an `ngrok.yml` file in the same directory with at least one tunnel defined.
 Check out the [ngrok agent config file documentation](/docs/ngrok-agent/config/) for help creating a configuration file with a tunnel definition.
 If you want to use the same configuration file as your local ngrok agent, you can view the location of the default config file using `ngrok config check`.

 ```bash
 services: